seL4 Request for Comments (RFC) Process

 Examples of changes that must follow the RFC process include:

-- removing support for a platform, and
+- Removing support for a platform

-- changing the versioning system used for libraries.
+- Changing the versioning system used for libraries

-Changes such as bug-fixes, refactorings, optimistions, or those that do not affect the functional requirements of the kernel, supporting tooling, infrastructure, or system components can be made through the existing pull-request process on the relevant repository.
+Changes such as bug-fixes, refactorings, optimisations, or those that do not affect the functional requirements of the kernel, supporting tooling, infrastructure, or system components can be made through the existing pull-request process on the relevant repository.